dedis/popstellar/docs/messageData.md

         },
         "name": {
             "type": "string",
-            "$comment": "name of the election"
+            "$comment": "name of the election",
+            "minLength": 1
         },
+        "key": {
+            "description": "[Base64String] public key of the election.
+Is required in secret ballot elections.", "type": "string",
+            "contentEncoding": "base64",
+            "$comment": "Note: the string is encoded in Base64" },
         "version": {
             "type": "string",
+            "enum": ["open-ballot", "secret-ballot"],
             "$comment": "features/implementation identifier"
         },
         "created_at": {